The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 JwtClaimsBuilder builder4 = Jwt.claims(json);

-// Builder created from JsonWebToken
+// Create a builder from a JsonWebToken

 @Inject JsonWebToken token;